DishaBasu/MOVIE_LENS/README.md

 2. **Feature Extraction**
    - Apply `CountVectorizer` to transform text into vectors.
-   - Then, apply `TfidfTransformer` or `TfidfVectorizer` to enhance the vectors.
+   - Then, apply `TfidfVectorizer` to enhance the vectors.

 3. **Similarity Matrix**
    - Compute the cosine similarity matrix between all movies.